LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 Default value is https://<host>/sdk

-Note: In vSphere, there are no API-only users.
-By default, the created read-only user can access the host’s web interface.
-If it is unable to, this could indicate a configuration issue for the user/role.
-For vCenter monitoring, the VAMI interface (default access on port 5480) must be accessible.
+Note: In vSphere, there are no API only users.
+By default every user should be able to access both the host’s web interface and perform API calls.
+If a user is unable to, then this could point to some configuration issues for the user/role.
+In the case of vCenter Server Appliance monitoring, the VAMI interface (default access on port 5480) must also be accessible.

 Troubleshooting